-Unlike Fallout 4, which makes you a parent searching for your child, New Vegas simply makes you a denizen of the world.
-You carve your own path, interacting with who you want, being good, evil, or anything in between without feeling like you’re going against the grain.
-You can team up the NCR, join the slave-loving Legion, stand up for Vegas itself or just be a self-serving asshole.
-Or you can check our list of the essential Fallout: New Vegas mods and build your own game.
+Unlike Fallout 4, which casts you as a parent searching for your child, New Vegas simply makes you one of the unfortunate survivors of this world.
+After the first hours, your mission runs out of leads, leaving you to venture where you like: interacting with who you want, being good, evil, or anything in between without feeling like you’re going against the nag of an overarching narrative.
+You can team up with the NCR, join the slave-loving Legion, stand up for New Vegas itself, or just be a self-serving asshole.
+Then there are those essential Fallout: New Vegas mods that let you build your own game.

 “What can change the nature of a man?” is the question at the heart of Planescape: Torment.
 The Nameless One is an immortal amnesiac, living many lives, doing deeds both terrible and great, changing the lives of those around him, often for the worst.
-Waking up on a mortuary slab, the mystery of his past propels the Nameless One through the Multiverse - one of the most bizarre settings of any RPG - where he deals with Gods, mazes both mechanical and magical, and zealotic factions.
+Waking up on a mortuary slab, the mystery of his past propels the Nameless One through the Multiverse - one of the most bizarre settings of any RPG - where he deals with gods, mazes both mechanical and magical, and zealotic factions.
 To give you a taste, one of those is the Dustmen, a faction that believes life is a fleeting precursor to the ultimate existence: death.

-Vampire: The Masquerade - Bloodlines was lamentably riddled with bugs at launch, to the point of being nearly unplayable, but with some patience (and the myriad of community patches) you might find yourself becoming besotted with this bloodsucker.
+Vampire: The Masquerade - Bloodlines was riddled with bugs at launch, to the point of being nearly unplayable, but with some patience (and the myriad of community patches) you might find yourself becoming besotted with this bloodsucker.

-It has large, inventive quests aplenty: a visit to the site of a vampire-run snuff movie set; an investigation into a haunted hotel that features no combat but plenty of scares that make even a vampire whimper; a sneaky infiltration mission in a huge museum.
+It has large, inventive quests aplenty: a visit to the site of a vampire-run snuff movie set; an investigation into a haunted hotel that features no combat but plenty of scares to make even a vampire whimper; a sneaky infiltration mission in a huge museum.
 These are also laden with multiple routes and many opportunities to exploit vampiric abilities like mind control and shapeshifting.
 The setting of modern America is one unfamiliar to RPGs, and Troika takes full advantage of it, with little touches like vampires making deals with blood banks and infiltrating the Hollywood glitterati.

-Starting with the original Baldur’s Gate in ‘98, and concluding with the expansion Baldur’s Gate II: Throne of Bhaal in ‘01, the Bhallspawn series charts the trials and tribulations of an adventuring party from the rugged Sword Coast to the wealthy city of Athkatla - where magic is mostly illegal - and beyond to the tumultuous realm of Tethyr.
+Starting with the original Baldur’s Gate in 1998, and concluding with the expansion Baldur’s Gate II: Throne of Bhaal in 2001, the Bhallspawn series charts the trials and tribulations of an adventuring party from the rugged Sword Coast to the wealthy city of Athkatla - where magic is mostly illegal - and beyond to the tumultuous realm of Tethyr.

 The Dungeons & Dragons land of the Forgotten Realms is meticulously recreated here, filled to the brim with gorgeous environments, all of which are just waiting to be explored.
-And within them, quests!
+And, within them, quests!
 So many bloody quests.
 Hundreds of hours of saving villages, delving into mines, fighting mad wizards, slaughtering Gnolls and even a trip to the Planes - explored in more detail in Planescape: Torment - and a deadly adventure into the Underdark.

 Elevating these many quests is exceptional writing and dialogue.
 Baldur’s Gate juggles wit and satire with solemnity and gravitas, drawing players into even ostensibly simple quests.
-It’s the party of adventurers that join the hero that get the best lines, of course, and none more so than Minsc, the infamous Ranger who talks to his cosmic space hamster, Boo.
+It is the party of adventurers that join the hero who get the best lines, of course, and none more so than Minsc, the infamous Ranger who talks to his cosmic space hamster, Boo.
 Baldur’s Gate II also has the distinction of having one of the best antagonists in any game: Jon Irenicus, expertly voiced by top-notch player of villains David Warner.
 Arrogant, powerful, deformed, and with a hint of tragedy to him, Irenicus has all the hallmarks of a classic villain.
-Even though he’s not present throughout most of the game, his influence seeps into everything, which is as great a testament to his manufacture as any.
+Even though he is not present throughout most of the game, his influence seeps into everything, which is as great a testament to his manufacture as any.

 Marrying the sub-genres of speculative fiction and space opera, Mass Effect 2 is BioWare’s greatest achievement in terms of world or, rather, galaxy building.
 The exploration and pseudo-science of Star Trek, the cinematic action of Battlestar Galactica, and the fantastical elements of Star Wars (or any pulpy science fiction of the early 20th century) are all on show and artfully combined in this tense suicide mission to save the galaxy.

 Perhaps the best thing about KOTOR II is Kreia, the Exile’s secretive mentor.
-As the impetus for much of the game, she pushes the Exile, berates him, and attempts to teach him all while presenting the force in much more interesting ways than any of the film trilogies managed.
+As the impetus for much of the game, she pushes the Exile, berates him, and attempts to teach him all while presenting the force in much more interesting ways than any of the film trilogies manage.
 It makes the pupil-mentor relationship between Luke and Yoda, or Ben Kenobi, exceptionally dull in comparison.